Exploring Cosmos Staking: A Guide to Staking ATOM

 Lock-Up Periods

-Some staking platforms may require a lock-up period during which your staked ATOM cannot be withdrawn.
+Some staking platforms may require a lock-up period during which you cannot withdraw your staked ATOM.
 This delay can limit your liquidity and flexibility.

 Time to Start Staking Cosmos!